Harald-U/iot-nodejs/README.md

 In the IBM Cloud Dashboard create an instance of the [IoT Platform Starter](https://cloud.ibm.com/docs/IoT-starter?topic=iot-starter-gettingstartedtemplate).

+Perform the following steps to deploy the IoT Starter:

+1. Create the boilerplate:

+        a.
+Log in to or register for IBM Cloud at https://www.bluemix.net.

+        b.
+Open the catalog by selecting the catalog tab.

+        c.
+Select the Starter Kits  category and there select the Internet of Things Platform Starter.

+        d.
+On the Create a Cloud Foundry App page, enter a unique

+            App Name
+            Host Name

+        and verify the selections  for:

+            Region/Location
+            Organization
+            Space

+        Leave the defaults for the rest.

+2. Click Create to add Node-RED to your IBM Cloud organization.
+After the application is deployed, the Getting Started with Watson IoT Platform Starter page is displayed.

+Note: The staging process might take a few minutes.

 Complete the following steps to simulate a scenario that uses a thermostat to monitor temperature and humidity of a room.

 1. Launch the Watson IoT Platform dashboard.